folke/neodev.nvim/README.md

-    plugins = true, -- installed opt or start plugins in packpath -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, }, setup_jsonls = true, -- configures jsonls to provide completion for project specific .luarc.json files -- for your Neovim config directory, the config.library settings will be used as is
+    plugins = true, -- installed opt or start plugins in packpath -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, blacklist = {}, -- opposite of plugins list, neodev will not make these available as a workspace library -- blacklist = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, },
+  setup_jsonls = true, -- configures jsonls to provide completion for project specific .luarc.json files -- for your Neovim config directory, the config.library settings will be used as is